-- a. a Unit Note; - b. the Unit Coordinator details; - c. textbook information; and - d. the Important Information section of the Unit. - (56) Curriculum Management System: the system used by UNE to manage governance of the development and approval of courses and units and changes to courses and units for publication. - (57) New unit: A new unit is a unit that: - a. introduces curriculum content and related learning outcomes that are not currently offered by the School, or any other School; or - b. replaces one or more existing unit/s and substantially changes their curriculum content and/or learning outcomes. - (58) Urgent: urgent in these Guidelines means that the proposal must go through an alternative process because of factors including but not limited to: the gravity of the need for change, genuine risks and threats of not progressing urgently, external requirements, and genuine reasons for not being able to meet deadlines of the normal process.
-The Chair of Academic Board must approve requests for urgent proposals involving courses and the relevant Dean must approve requests for urgent proposals involving units.
+- a. a Unit Note; - b. the Unit Coordinator details: - c. textbook information; and - d. the Important Information section of the Unit. - (56) Curriculum Management System: the system used by UNE to manage governance of the development and approval of courses and units and changes to courses and units for publication. - (57) New unit: A new unit is a unit that: - a. introduces curriculum content and related learning outcomes that are not currently offered by the School, or any other School; or - b. replaces one or more existing unit/s and substantially changes their curriculum content and/or learning outcomes.

+(58) Urgent: urgent in this Policy means that the proposal must go through an alternative process because of factors including but not limited to: the gravity of the need for change, genuine risks and threats of not progressing urgently, external requirements, and genuine reasons for not being able to meet deadlines of the normal process.
+The Chair of Academic Board and Chair of Academic Portfolio Executive Committee (for new courses and course withdrawals only) must approve requests for urgent proposals involving courses and the relevant Dean must approve requests for urgent proposals involving units.